 Stage 1 - A Presenting Officer from the Authority will explain to all appellants why their application has been refused and why the school cannot admit any more pupils.
 This will be done in front of the Panel and all parents who have appealed for a place at the school.
 All parents will have the opportunity to ask the Presenting Officer and the school representative any questions about their case.
 This ensures that all parents hear the same information including any questions that are raised by parents in relation to the Authority and the school case.
-Individual circumstances are not considered Stage 1.
+Individual circumstances are not considered at Stage 1.

-At the end of Stage 1 the Panel has to decide whether or not the Admission Authority has proved its case.
-If the Panel do not think the case has been proven see "How Does The Panel Reach Its Decision" in this guide.
+At the end of Stage 1 the Panel has to decide whether or not the Admission Authority has proved its case and whether it will be considering the appeal as an "Infant Class Size Review" or not.
 If the Panel decides that the Admission Authority has made its case, then it moves to Stage 2 of the process.
+If the Admission Authority has not made its case then the appeal will be considered as a prejudice appeal and will be determined as outlined under "How does the Panel make its decision for ICS Appeals?" of this guide